 - Allow the jar to sit in the refrigerator for 24 hours.
 After 24 hours, flip upside down. the next day, turn right-side up.
 Repeat flipping daily for 10 days.

-- Open the jar and enjoy the pickles, or keep in the refrigerator for up to 4 months.
+- Open the jar and enjoy the pickles, or keep them in the refrigerator for up to 2 months.

 - Use small, firm pickling cucumbers for the crunchiest pickle.

 - Cucumbers should be as fresh as possible; add to the pickling brine as soon as possible.

 - Measure the ingredients carefully -- changing the ratio of salt or vinegar to water will result in soft, mushy pickles.